 In-Depth: The WMS Imagery Toolbox

 Maptitude can now download imagery for anywhere on Earth with the click of a button.
 These images are accessed from WMS servers, which are on-line databases of aerial imagery and maps.
 As long as you have Internet access, you can use the toolbox to download images.
 Once accessed, these images can be saved as layers to be used in any on-line or off-line map.

 There are many OpenGIS Web Map Service (WMS) servers.
 Maptitude provides several by default, and you have complete control over which services are listed.
 Each WMS server can have one or more layers, and you can choose the layers that you want to add to your map.
 You can even add real time data such as air temperature or weather conditions (Figure 3).

 In-Depth: The Google Earth Toolbox

-If you have installed Version 4.0 or later of Google Earth and you have internet access, you can use the Google Earth toolbox to get a black-and-white image from Google Earth that you can add as a layer in your map.
+If you have installed Version 4.0 or later of Google Earth and you have internet access, you can use the Google Earth toolbox to get in image from Google Earth that you can add as a layer in your map.

 CLICK HERE to learn more about Maptitude.